This website provides information for general purposes only.Read our full disclaimer

 Red Flags

-- •A fund that provides only a marketing brochure or summary deck and says the full prospectus is "available on request" but does not deliver it before subscription.
-Under CMVM rules, this document must be filed with the regulator and provided to investors.
-If it is not ready, the fund is not ready.
+• A fund that provides only a marketing brochure or summary deck and says the controlling fund documents are "available on request" but does not deliver them before subscription.
+If the legal documents are not ready, the fund is not ready for serious due diligence.

 What to look for:

-The Synthetic Risk and Reward Indicator (SRRI) is a numerical scale from 1 to 7, based on the fund's historical volatility.
-A rating of 1 indicates low risk and low expected return; 7 indicates high risk and high expected return.
-While no single number captures the full risk profile, the SRRI provides a regulated, comparable data point.
+If a KIID is used, the Synthetic Risk and Reward Indicator (SRRI) is a numerical scale from 1 to 7, based on volatility.
+A rating of 1 indicates lower risk and lower expected return; 7 indicates higher risk and higher expected return.
+If a PRIIPs KID is used instead, review the Summary Risk Indicator and the performance-scenario assumptions.
+No single number captures the full risk profile, but the required risk summary is still a useful comparison point.

-The ongoing charges figure replaces the older Total Expense Ratio (TER) and captures the annual cost of holding units in the fund.
+The ongoing charges or cost-disclosure section captures the recurring cost of holding units in the fund.
 This is distinct from entry, exit, and performance fees — it represents the recurring drag on returns.

-If the fund uses the newer KID format (under PRIIPs), it will include forward-looking performance scenarios across four conditions, from unfavourable to favourable.
+If the fund uses a PRIIPs KID, it will include forward-looking performance scenarios.
 These are estimates, not guarantees, but they reveal the fund's own modelling assumptions.

 Red Flags